simulation-tree/unmanaged/README.md

 Library containing unmanaged objects and definitions implemented using unsafe code.

 ### Safety
-Handling of `null` references is already done by the provided types when compiling with the `#DEBUG` compiler flag.
-If compiling with release mode, these checks are dropped so its good to check for red flags ahead of time, in case there is code that can leak state or drift it.
+Handling of `null` references is already done by the types in this library when compiling with the `#DEBUG` compiler flag.
+If compiling with release settings, these checks are dropped, good to check for red flags ahead of time in case there is code that can leak state or drift it.

 The `Allocations` class is used to track pointers, and also for throwing when something bad happens:
 ```cs